 I’ve been mixing up my own potting soil recipe for the past year or so, and DIY potting soil isn’t nearly as intimidating as it sounds.
 In fact, there are plenty of ways to do it.
 I first began using the potting soil recipe from Mel Bartholemew’s book The New Square Foot Gardening.
 His recipe is very simple, and this helped me to get my footing.
 Now that I know a little more about available ingredients, I’ve branched out a bit.

-What’s in a Potting Soil Recipe?
+What’s in Potting Soil?

 For many of the potting mixes found at the store, even the popular green bag offering “miracles,” they include a mix of traditional potting mix ingredients: perlite, peat moss, compost, and fertilizer.
 But the unknown elements listed, such as “wetting agents” and “forest products” make me wary.
 And since mixing up my own potting soil is simple and easy, I’ll skip the mystery ingredients and stick to the basics.
 Here are the primary components of my potting soil recipe: